ibliskavka/bliskavka-com/source/_posts/blogging-platform.md

 - `npm install aws-cdk aws-cdk-lib`
 - Create a [cdk/index.ts](https://github.com/ibliskavka/bliskavka-com/blob/main/cdk/index.ts) entry file
   - Change the string parameters to match your environment
-  - Assuming Route53 and ACM Cert already exists.
+  - Assuming Route53 domain and ACM Cert already exist.
 If not, comment out those resources to use the CloudFront URL.
 - Create a [cdk.json](https://github.com/ibliskavka/bliskavka-com/blob/main/cdk.json) file
 - Create the helper scripts in [package.json](https://github.com/ibliskavka/bliskavka-com/blob/main/package.json)
   - The publish script parameters (BucketName & DistributionId) will not be available until you run the deploy
   - [More info on CDK package scripts](http://localhost:3000/2023/03/02/cdk-package-scripts/)

+## Extensions

+Be sure to install a VS Code extension like [Grammarly](https://marketplace.visualstudio.com/items?itemName=znck.grammarly)!
+I thought I was a pretty good writer, but after I installed it I had to go back and touch almost every post!